amdelamar/blog/content/post/fixing-akka-http-substream-source-error.md

 max-retries = 5
 ```

-Argh!
+**Ahh!** So I wasn't explicitly retrying, but Akka was.
 How did I miss this?

 After cursing for a bit and getting over the strong impostor syndrome feeling, I flipped it to `0` retries and tried my test
 again and it threw a different exception: